Jōdo Shinshū: Teaching

+The key worldview and creed of Shin Buddhism is often explained through a short text by Rennyo known as the Ryōgemon (領解文).
+This work states:

+The Ryōgemon is still recited in modern-day Shinshu liturgy as summary of the Jōdo Shinshū teaching.

 Nembutsu

 As in other Pure Land Buddhist schools, Amitābha is a central focus of the Buddhist practice, and Jōdo Shinshū expresses this devotion through a chanting practice called nembutsu, or "Mindfulness of the Buddha [Amida]".
 The nembutsu is simply reciting the phrase Namu Amida Butsu ("I take refuge in Amitābha Buddha").
 Jōdo Shinshū is not the first school of Buddhism to practice the nembutsu but it is interpreted in a new way according to Shinran.
 The nembutsu becomes understood as an act that expresses gratitude to Amitābha; furthermore, it is evoked in the practitioner through the power of Amida's unobstructed compassion.
 Therefore, in Shin Buddhism, the nembutsu is not considered a practice, nor does it generate karmic merit.
 It is simply an affirmation of one's gratitude.
 Indeed, given that the nembutsu is the Name, when one utters the Name, that is Amitābha calling to the devotee.
 This is the essence of the Name-that-calls.

-Note that this is in contrast to the related Jōdo-shū, which promoted a combination of repetition of the nembutsu and devotion to Amitābha as a means to birth in his pure land of Sukhavati.
+Note that this is in contrast to the related Jōdo-shū, which promoted a combination of repetition of the nembutsu and devotion to Amitābha as a means to birth in his Pure Land of Sukhavati.
 It also contrasts with other Buddhist schools in China and Japan, where nembutsu recitation was part of a more elaborate ritual.

 The Pure Land

 In another departure from more traditional Pure Land schools, Shinran advocated that birth in the Pure Land was settled in the midst of life.
-At the moment one entrusts oneself to Amitābha, one becomes "established in the stage of the truly settled".
+At the moment one entrusts oneself to Amitābha, one becomes "established in the stage of the truly settled."
 This is equivalent to the stage of non-retrogression along the bodhisattva path.

 Many Pure Land Buddhist schools in the time of Shinran felt that birth in the Pure Land was a literal rebirth that occurred only upon death, and only after certain preliminary rituals.
 Elaborate rituals were used to guarantee rebirth in the Pure Land, including a common practice wherein the fingers were tied by strings to a painting or image of Amida Buddha.
-From the perspective of Jōdo Shinshū such rituals actually betray a lack of trust in Amida Buddha, relying on jiriki ("self-power"), rather than the tariki or "other-power" of Amida Buddha.
+From the perspective of Jōdo Shinshū such rituals actually betray a lack of trust in Amida Buddha, relying on jiriki or "self-power", rather than the tariki or "other-power" of Amida Buddha.
 Such rituals also favor those who could afford the time and energy to practice them or possess the necessary ritual objects—another obstacle for lower-class individuals.
-For Shinran Shonin, who closely followed the thought of the Chinese monk Tan-luan, the Pure Land is synonymous with nirvana.
+For Shinran Shonin, who closely followed the thought of the Chinese monk Tan-luan, the Pure Land is synonymous with Nirvana.